- Field Service Management

 4. Combine human and digital worlds

 Artificial intelligence (AI) has a lot to offer in many areas, and dealing with customer complaints is one of them.
-With technology that can analyze email contents and transcripts of phone conversations, you can track the number of times a single word, or a group of words, are used to map the types of complaints you’re receiving.
+With technology that can analyze email contents and transcripts of phone conversations, you can track the number of times a single word, or a group of words, is used to map the types of complaints you’re receiving.

 AI technology can automatically sort conversations based on the content and tone of the messages.
 It can then prioritize complaints by assigning a risk level ranking to them.
 This insight helps you anticipate breach of contract scenarios to reduce your customer attrition rate.